thingsdb/ThingsDocs/v0/content/data-types/wtype/_index.md

 ### What if a Type is removed?

 When a Type is removed that was wrapping things, all these things are not filtered anymore.
 However these things are still connected to the removed Type's name.
 In case you decide to add a Type with the same name, then the wrapped things will be filtered again according to the Type's new definition.
-The following example will demostrate this event.
+The following [example](#example-2) will demonstrate this event.

 ### Example 2